 The fact of the matter is – a long, snowy winter in Poland might only occur every five to ten years in the coming decades.

-No, folks, Poland’s climate is not comparable to Siberia’s.
+No, folks, Poland’s climate is not comparable to that of Siberia.

 I’m being ironic.